On the big quantum cohomology of coadjoint varieties: Introduction

 In this paper we concentrate our attention on coadjoint varieties, as for non simply laced groups $\rG$, for which there is a distinction between $X^\adj$ and $X^\coadj$, it is known by \cite{ChPe} that already the small quantum cohomology $\QH(X^\adj)$ is semisimple.

 Our first result shows that for all coadjoint varieties the presentation of the small quantum cohomology ring has some common features.
 Let us fix some notation before stating this result.
-Recall that for a smooth projective Fano variety $X$ the biggest integer that divides the canonical bundle $\omega_X \in \Pic(X)$ is called \textsf{index} of $X$; often we use the letter $r$ for the index.
-In all the paper we will only consider varieties with vanishing odd cohomology, so we will use the \textsf{algebraic degree}, which is half of the usual cohomological degree. \begin{theorem} Let $\rG$ be a simple algebraic group not of type $\rA_n$ and let $X^\coadj$ be the corresponding coadjoint variety.
-There exists an integer $k \in [0,2]$ and integers $(a_i)_{i \in [1,k]}$ with $2 \leq a_1 < a_k$ such that $\QH(X^\coadj)$ has a presentation
+Recall that for a smooth projective Fano variety $X$ the biggest integer that divides the class of the canonical bundle $\omega_X \in \Pic(X)$ is called \textsf{index} of $X$; we denote it by $r$.
+For a cohomology class $\gamma \in H^{2d}(X, \bQ)$ we define $\deg(\gamma) \coloneqq d$, i.e., this is the \textsf{Chow degree} of $\gamma$.
+Finally, we recall that the small quantum cohomology is defined over the field